RayFoulk/SmallStack/Documents/DesignFCH12.md

     [  Octet 3  |  Octet 2  |  Octet 1  |  Octet 0  ]
     [  High Char (HCHAR)    |  Low Char (LCHAR)     ]

-## Address Pointer (PTR[PSEL]) Register Bank Behavior
+## Address Pointer (PTR[PSL]) Register Bank Behavior

-One of these can be selected at any time via the PSEL bit field in the MCS register.
+One of these can be selected at any time via the PSL bit field in the MCS register.
 The currently selected register in the PTR[] bank drives the ADDR bus output lines, as well as having its incrementor